Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

 \subsection{Acknowledgments}

 This paper originates from my Ph.D. thesis \cite{thesis}, which was done under the supervision of Nicolas Bergeron, and it is a pleasure to thank him again for his guidance.
-The results here are significantly better than those I obtained previously, and the final version of this paper was mostly worked out during a stay at Stanford University; I am grateful to this institution for its hospitality and to Akshay Venkatesh for inviting me and for various discussions around the topic of this paper.
+During the completion of this work I was the recipient of a doctoral grant from the Universit\'e Pierre et Marie Curie.
+This version was mostly worked out during a stay at Stanford University and reworked while I was a postdoc at the Max-Planck Institut in Bonn.
+I am grateful to these institutions for their hospitality and to Akshay Venkatesh for inviting me and for various discussions around the topic of this paper.